 “We are looking to expand in the Dayton market fairly quickly,” Jones said.

 IHOP enthusiasts have started finding the Miller Lane restaurant, and their reactions have included gratitude and surprise, Jones said.

 >> Banana Republic at The Greene to be replaced by related brand

 “Several are overjoyed that they don’t have to drive to Richmond or West Chester anymore to get their IHOP,” Jones said.

-Three Dayton-area IHOPs in Beavercreek, Huber Heights and Springfield shut down abruptly in January 2019, and a restaurant initially intended to be the Dayton area’s fourth IHOP, on Benchwood Road in Vandalia, never opened as an IHOP despite being built and outfitted as an IHOP, including signage.
-That restaurant opened briefly earlier this year as Wright Cafe, but it shut down in June after about three months.
+A restaurant initially intended to be the Dayton area’s fourth IHOP, on Benchwood Road in Vandalia, never opened as an IHOP despite being built and outfitted as an IHOP, including signage.
+That restaurant opened briefly in early 2019 as Wright Cafe, but it shut down in June after about three months.